LizardByte/Sunshine/docs/source/about/guides/linux.rst

 Static IP Setup
 +++++++++++++++
 Setup static IP Address for host.
-For LAN connections you can use DHCP reservation within your assigned range.
+For LAN connections you can use DHCP reservation within your assigned range. e.g. 192.168.x.x.
-192.168.x.x.
 This will allow you to ssh to the host consistently, so the assigned IP address does not change.
-Usually your ISP supports this through editing the settings through your router.
+It is preferred to set this through your router config.

 SSH Server Setup